 Importantly, this isn’t a complete list — just some of the medical malpractice cases we’ve helped our clients win over the years.
 If you’ve been injured by a medical professional’s poor treatment, you may be entitled to compensation.

+Sam was a healthy, working father before surgical errors left him with severe neurological impairment, unable to walk, speak, or swallow.
+His wife became his full-time carer, leaving the family without income.
 This was one of the worst cases of medical malpractice our lawyers had seen, and we were determined to secure Sam and his family the full compensation they deserved.

 With support from top medical experts, we put together a detailed case showing how the hospital had failed Sam.
 Though the hospital fought hard against the allegations, our lawyers used strong evidence to rebut each of their defences.
 After tough negotiations, the case was resolved at mediation for $10 million.
 This substantial settlement funds Sam’s ongoing care and provides financial security for his family.